-A picador on horseback plunges a metal lance into a bull’s back.
+A picador on horseback prepares to plunge a metal lance into a bull’s back.
 These armed men will twist and gouge the lances into the animal’s flesh to impair his ability to move.

-A matador is about to plunge a knife into a bull, who is already exhausted, injured and bleeding.
+The matador torments the bull, who is already exhausted, injured and bleeding.

-A man lifts up a 2-year-old to watch the carnage – despite a recent ruling from the UN that exposure to the violence of bullfights goes against the rights of children.
+A young child watches the carnage, despite a recent ruling from the UN that exposure to the violence of bullfights goes against the rights of children.

 The spectacle is over – but the bull’s suffering is not.

 Still alive, he lies on the ground, bleeding profusely.

 He’s dragged across the floor, leaving a trail of blood.

 The bull is hauled up by his foot, before his throat is cut and he’s left to bleed to death.

 That’s the end for this animal – and thousands of others will be killed in the same slow, terrifying and painful way in the name of a “tradition” that most Spanish people don’t want to preserve.